john-cd/rust_howto/bk/src/language/macros.md

 {{#include macros.incl.md}}

 Rust macros enable metaprogramming, allowing you to write code that generates other code.
-This capability allows for code reuse by reducing boilerplate and enhancing readability through more expressive syntax:
+This capability allows for code reuse by reducing boilerplate:

-- Macros are commonly used as variadic interfaces: They can handle a variable number of arguments and therefore are more flexible than functions. `println!`, for example, can take any number of arguments, as required by its format string.
+- Macros are commonly used as variadic interfaces: They can handle a variable number of arguments and therefore are more flexible than functions. `println!`, for example, can take any number of arguments.
 - Macros can implement common traits automatically or create domain-specific languages.
-- Macros run at compile time, so any errors in the generated code are caught early.
-Macros can also achieve performance optimizations through compile-time computation and code transformation.
+- Macros can achieve performance optimizations through compile-time computation and code transformation.

+Unlike C or C++ macros, which rely on simple text substitution via the preprocessor and can introduce subtle bugs, Rust macros are part of the language's syntax system and are expanded during _compilation_, so any errors in the generated code are caught early.

 ## Use Macros {#use-macros}

 Macros comes in three forms:

 - Function-like macros, e.g. `println!("Hello, world!");`,
-- Attribute-like macros e.g. `#[foo="bar"]`,
+- Attribute-like macros e.g. `#[foo = "bar"]`,
 - Custom [derive macros](https://doc.rust-lang.org/reference/attributes/derive.html)↗ e.g., `#[derive(MyTrait)]`.

 ### Use Function-like Macros {#function-like-macros}

-"Function-like" macros are called most frequently, well, like a [[function | function]] would be, with a list of parameters and within a parent functions's body:
+"Function-like" macros are called most frequently, well, like a [[function | function]] would be, with a list of parameters and within a parent function's body:

 ```rust,editable
 fn main() {